-We are the largest rent-to-own operator in the United States with an approximate 41% market share based on store count.
-At March 31, 2007, we operated 3,378 company-owned stores nationwide and in Canada and Puerto Rico, including 21 stores in Wisconsin operated by our subsidiary, Get It Now, LLC, under the name "Get It Now," and seven stores located in Canada operated by our subsidiary, Rent-A-Centre Canada, Ltd., under the name "Rent-A-Centre."
-Another of our subsidiaries, ColorTyme, is a national franchisor of rent-to-own stores.
-At March 31, 2007, ColorTyme had 280 franchised rent-to-own stores in 38 states, all of which operated under the ColorTyme name.
+We are the largest rent-to-own operator in the United States with an approximate 40% market share based on store count.
+At September 30, 2007, we operated 3,361 company-owned stores nationwide and in Canada and Puerto Rico, including 23 stores under the name "Get It Now" and eight stores located in Canada under the name "Rent-A-Centre."
+Our subsidiary, ColorTyme, is a national franchisor of rent-to-own stores.
+At September 30, 2007, ColorTyme had 216 franchised rent-to-own stores in 33 states.